joostdecock/site/pages/docs/core/classdocs/src/point.md

 difficult for the sake of being difficult.

-For all intends and purposes, 1/1000th of a mm is way more precice than you'll even be able to sew or cut.
+For all intends and purposes, 1/1000th of a mm is way more precice than you'll ever be able to sew or cut.

 ## Public methods